 In 1868, a prominent Albany lawyer and textbook author, Isaac Edwards, was invited to deliver several lectures at Albany Law School.
 Such an impression was made on faculty and trustees that after Amos Dean died, Edwards was unanimously chosen as the law school's second chief administrator.

-Edwards had been born in 1819 on a farm in Corinth, Saratoga County.
+Edwards (left) had been born in 1819 on a farm in Corinth, Saratoga County.
 After attending Waterford Academy, he came to Albany to clerk in the law offices of James Edwards, his uncle, and Orlando Meads, a trustee of the law school.
 Edwards' textbooks, published during the 1850s, were highly regarded tracts on practical legal issues.
 Edwards also regularly wrote opinion pieces for local newspapers.
 Edwards' son attended the law school in 1888.